Posted by Damien McFerran

 A special mention must go to the sound – if ever there was a game that confirmed the sonic divide between the SNES and the Megadrive/Genesis, this was it.
 The music is practically CD-quality and the sound effects are punchy and dynamic.
 There's also a little bit of crystal-clear speech thrown in for good measure.

-It’s extremely difficult to pick fault with a game this well produced.
-Although Thunderforce IV is more fun and Radiant Silvergun has more depth and lasting appeal (ironically, one of the developers of Axelay would later leave Konami to form Treasure), I honestly can’t think of another shooter that brings everything together with such aplomb.
+It's extremely difficult to pick fault with a game this well produced.
+Although Thunderforce IV is more fun and Radiant Silvergun has more depth and lasting appeal (ironically, one of the developers of Axelay would later leave Konami to form Treasure), We honestly can't think of another shooter that brings everything together with such aplomb.